English Heritage Buildings Guide to Planning Permission

 You have three years from the date full consent is granted to begin building, unless your permission states otherwise.
 If you have sufficient time to make what is known as a ‘material start’ then it may be wise to secure the permission in perpetuity, allowing you the time needed to get started properly.

 If the expiry date is imminent, it may be best to reapply to ensure you have enough time to plan and deliver your project.
 Avoid buying a plot with permission that is about to expire as the consent will expire before you have chance to get started.
-This is especially relevant on consents that were hard fought or where planning policy may have changed.
+This is especially relevant on consents which were hard fought or where planning policy may have changed.
 Securing new permission may not always be possible.

 Should I use a Planning Consultant?